Hendrix-CS/creativity-TEC/projects/remix.md

 For example, you could:

+- Write a story or poem that incorporates material from other texts.

+- Use images, text, links, etc. to create a website that tells a story or communicates an idea.

-- Take some images and make a collage (either using digital tools, or by printing out the images and making a physical collage).
+- Use some images to make a collage (either using digital tools, or by printing out the images and making a physical collage), or digitally alter the images somehow.

 - Download the code for one or more images in the [Context Free Art Gallery](https://www.contextfreeart.org/gallery/) and modify/combine them to make your own remix.

-- Write a story or poem that incorporates material from other texts.

 - Make a video that adapts/remixes other video and audio material.

 These examples are not meant to be an exhaustive list of options.
-You should feel free to do something not on the above list (take a series of photographs? make a painting? write a song?), or to mix multiple types of media, as long as you follow the guidelines below.
+You should feel free to do something not on the above list (take a series of photographs? make a painting? write a song? needlepoint stitching?), or to mix multiple types of media, as long as you follow the guidelines below.

+The project is due at **{{page.duetime}} on {{page.due}}**.

 Resources
 ---------